groupdocs-viewer/GroupDocs.Viewer-for-Java/Demos/Dropwizard/README.md

 Supports viewing 170+ document formats (DOCX, PDF, PPT, XLS, images, CAD, and more) as HTML5 or images.
 See the [full list of supported formats](https://docs.groupdocs.com/viewer/java/supported-document-formats/).

+## Security Notice

+This Dropwizard sample is a **demonstration application**.
+It is provided to show how GroupDocs.Viewer can be integrated with a web UI.

+- Intended for **local development and evaluation** only
+- **Not** audited or hardened for production deployment
+- File upload, download, and document path handling must be reviewed and adapted before any external exposure

+When integrating GroupDocs.Viewer into your product, implement your own secure file storage, input validation, and access control — do not copy this demo directly into a public-facing service.

 ## System Requirements

 - Java 8+ (JDK 1.8)